Code-Institute-Submissions/redfox_studios/TESTING.md

 - Footer was off center on mobile devices (this was later corrected)
 - Overly stylised font choice, this was changed to one more readable
 - Site was found to be professional looking, clear and fit for purpose.
+- Blog and Quiz were valued sections and the product page was well set out to show products clearly

+Users were provided with both the test card number and an incorrect one.
+Users who used the correct one were successful, however the incorrect numbers returned an error.

 ### Validation Services